3.18.1. Indoor maps Drawing rules

 On railway terminal maps, adjacent utility and service rooms are not drawn as separate areas but are combined into one or more large areas of the “Staff” type.
 For information on area types, see 3.18.3.
 Indoor areas).

-Techniques for drawing barriers are similar to the techniques for drawing all simple polygonal items (see Section 2.6.1.
+Techniques for drawing barriers are similar to the techniques for drawing all simple polygonal objects (see 2.6.1.
 Simple linear items).

-Barriers include partitions that restrict direct passage through an area in a public space.
+Barriers include walls and partitions that restrict direct passage through indoor areas in public spaces of a building, including corridors, waiting rooms, and food courts).

 On railway terminal maps, barriers include security fences at inspection or baggage checkpoints at the entrance or inside the building.